denten-books/plain-text/main.md

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)

+What lies beneath the text?
+We are accostomed to thinking about that question metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
+But the materialist answer is much simpler: pulp.
+Increasingly, it is also: glass, plastic, liquid crystial, copper, laminates, and silicone.
+Not much space separates ink from paper.
+There, textuality lies flat, in two dimensions.
+What you see is truly what you get.
+Not so on the screen.
+On the screen textuality extends into the third dimension, away from the reader and deep into the bowles of the machine.
+The OSI standard of communicatoin adopted in 1963 contains no less than seven layers: from Application to the Physical.
+Between the two there are: Networking, Blah, and Blah layers.
+Theis complexity of this "automated discourse" developed in
+stages: first, removable storage medium, second magnetic, and third, CRT.
+I will provide three further snapshots that expand on the

+A.
 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent for a "controller."
 "My invention relates to all controllers," Goldberg writes.
 "The object of the